Prague-Vienna Sightseeing Transfer

-Turn the wasted travel day into the highlight of your trip with stops at Kutna Hora & the famous Bone Church, Brno, Mikulov Wine Region and UNESCO listed Lednice Palace on your journey from Prague to Vienna.
+Turn the wasted travel day into the highlight of your trip with stops at Kutna Hora & the famous Bone Church, Mikulov and the UNESCO listed Lednice Palace on your journey from Prague to Vienna.

 Starting time